adebola-alaba/Health-Insurance-Analysis-using-R/README.md

 **Inference:** The p-value is below 0.05.
 Therefore, ***there is no sufficient evidence to fail to reject the claim that the charges of those who smoke, and non-smokers are the same.*** The null hypothesis is hereby rejected as result shows that the claims are indeed different

+####<ins>Pearson Chi-Squared Test</ins>

+**5. Research Question: Are smoking and region dependent?
+Does region influence the habit of smoking or not?**

+- Ho: Region and smoking status are independent
+- Ha: Region and smoking status are dependent

+**Inference:** The chi-squared test shows that region and smoker are independent as the p-value > 0.05 thus the null hypothesis fails to be rejected.

+####<ins>Kruskal-Wallis Test</ins>

+**6. Research Question: Do the regions differ from each other in terms of central tendency?**

+- Ho: There is no significant difference in charges between the regions
+- Ha: There is a significant difference in charges between the regions

+**Inference:** This shows that the regions have a similar central tendency as the p-value > 0.05.